bcgov/shinywqbench/inst/extdata/user.md

 - shows the data aggregated for each species
 - insert rules for Step 5
 - Download the table as csv

+**Performing your own analysis of the data**

+- You can download the aggregated data and upload it into [shinyssdtools](https://bcgov.github.io/shinyssdtools/) app if you want to vary the options of species sensitivity distribution (SSD) analysis

 ### Step 4: Generate Benchmark

 **Tab 2.1 Plot & 2.2 Report**
 - Go Tab 2 Benchmark and click Generate Benchmark on the left panel.
-- Either an species sensitivity distribution (SSD) or deterministic method is used to generate the benchmark value depending on the number of trophic groups and species present in the data set.
+- Either an SSD analysis or deterministic method is used to generate the benchmark value depending on the number of trophic groups and species present in the data set.
 - Download the plot as a png on Tab 2.1 Plot
 - Download a summary report on Tab 2.2 Report

+**SSD Method**
+The SSD method used in the app uses ssdtools `ssd_hc_bcanz()` with 100 bootstrap samples.
+The number of bootstraps can not be adjusted in the app.
+If a user wants to vary the parameters of the SSD then the aggregated can be downloaded and used in the shinyssdtools app.

+**Deterministic Method**
+The deterministic method selects the lowest concentration as the critical toxicity value.

 ### Step 5: Download Summaries